YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario27/1_VMCreation/1_Method1/README.md

 ```
 Let's dive a bit into this upload process:
 - the _virtctl image-upload_ command will first connect to the CDI Upload Proxy
-- within the target namespace, Kubevirt will use the scratch PVC is a temporary work space, especially to convert the image from QCOW to RAW if required
+- within the target namespace, Kubevirt will use the scratch PVC is a temporary work space (on a different storage class), especially to convert the image from QCOW to RAW if required
 - when the RAW file is ready, the _CDI upload pod_ will write this file to the _alpine-boot_ pvc
 - at this point, the upload process it complete and the temporary resources are deleted.